Welcome to the D&D Beyond Pricing and Purchase FAQ!

 The Hero Tier at $2.99/ month is intended primarily for players.
 It removes ads on the site, allows players to create an unlimited number of characters, and add publicly-shared homebrew content to your collection to use within the toolset.

 The Master Tier at $5.99/ month is intended primarily for Dungeon Masters and full groups.
-It grants all the benefits of the Hero Tier, and also allows a DM to share all her unlocked official content with other players within a campaign - so content does not have to be unlocked by every player.
+It grants all the benefits of the Hero Tier, and also allows the account holder to share all of their unlocked official content with other members of a campaign - so content does not have to be unlocked by every player.
 Note that the subscription holder does not have to be the DM.

 Q17: With the Master Tier subscription, how many players may a DM share their digital sourcebooks with?